Pella

-Pella was probably founded at the beginning of the 4th century BC by Archelaus I as the new capital of Macedon, supplanting Aigai.
-The city was the birthplace of Philip II in 382 BC, and of Alexander the Great, his son, in 356 BC.
+Pella was probably founded at the beginning of the 4th century BC by Archelaus I as the new capital of Macedon, supplanting Aigai, which still remained the burial place for the kings and the royal family.
+Pella was the birthplace of Philip II in 382 BC, and of Alexander the Great, his son, in 356 BC.
 Pella quickly became the largest and richest city in Macedonia and flourished particularly under the rule of Cassander and Antigonus II.
-In 168 BC the city was sacked by the Romans during the Third Macedonian War and entered a long period of decline, its importance eclipsed by that of the nearby Thessalonika.
+In 168 BC the city was sacked by the Romans during the Third Macedonian War and entered a long period of decline, its importance eclipsed by that of the nearby Thessalonica.